We’re an independent ‘think & do tank’ dedicated to the UK’s creative, cultural & heritage ecosystem…

 We don’t just react to change - we help shape it.

-Our policy design work is grounded in evidence, built for real-world impact, and tailored to the fast-moving realities that our sectors face.
+Our policy design work is grounded in evidence and tailored to the fast-moving realities that our sectors face.

-We blend rigorous analysis and sector expertise with political insight and sensitivity, ensuring our ideas land credibly with the decision makers who’ll implement them.
+We blend sector expertise with rigorous analysis and political insight to ensure arguments land credibly with the decision makers who implement them.

-We monitor legislative developments in all four UK parliaments and are increasingly working in regional contexts with mayors as devolution extends.
+We monitor legislative developments in all four UK parliaments and are increasingly working in regional contexts with mayors as devolution extends and in international contexts too.

 -